rcgsheffield/sheffield_hpc/stanage/software/apps/maven.rst

 Installation notes
 ------------------

-GnuMP was installed using Easybuild 4.7.0, build details can be found in ``$EBROOTGMP/easybuild`` with the module loaded.
+Maven was installed using Easybuild 4.7.0, build details can be found in ``$EBROOTMAVEN/easybuild`` with the module loaded.